 Piano Lessons in Santa Clara and Redwood City

-CCM offers one-on-one private piano lessons to Santa Clara and Redwood City so students can achieve their personal goals and move comfortably at their own pace.
+CCM offers one-on-one private classes so students can achieve their personal goals and move comfortably at their own pace.
 We encourage teachers to bring the best of what they have learned through their own training and experience and develop an approach that enables them to respond to the needs of each individual student.
-We offer the Bay Area’s most comprehensive piano lessons which include technique, sight reading, music theory.
+We offer the Bay Area’s most comprehensive piano lessons which include technique, sight reading, and music theory.
 We use a variety of piano method books, so students always have a goal to work towards.
 CCM aims to deliver the finest piano lessons in the Bay Area and to provide students the opportunity to learn with professional musicians in a fun, encouraging, and supportive environment.
-For students under the age of 8, we ask the parents to be involved in their lessons and practice at home.
-To better help parents develop in to this role, the first three piano lessons are dedicated to the parent education class.
-The child can then begin their piano lessons.
-This helps ensures the student’s success and motivation.

 Why choose CCM for piano lessons

 The most qualified piano instructors in the Bay Area

 Our piano lesson teachers are all university-trained with tons of performing experience.
 Not only that, CCM instructors are friendly, professional, and dedicated to learning about your musical goals and helping you achieve them.
 We are confident that we have the right teacher to meet your music lesson needs.

 We offer all prospective students a free introductory piano lesson.
 We understand that signing up for lessons is an important decision.
 If you are not sure where to begin, this is an excellent opportunity to come in, see the school and meet our piano faculty.